kiwigod/DataScience/README.md

 After trying to do the conversion using the workaround the patients were converted successfully.
 The output exercises showed no sign of being any different than the already converted exercises (anomalies).
-We were able to use them in our project, and having more data available is almost always better!
+We were able to use them in our project, and having more data available is always better!

 #### Patient group 4
 One of the issues we seemed to be having after the initial data conversion was related to patient group 4.
 The data